jacksonrl/typesetting_prototype/README.md

 - MathML/Latex formulas

 typesetting_prototype's architecture is based mainly on Flutter.
+You can run it directly on the web or natively.
+In the native version you can create custom rendernodes (same as flutter renderobjects) for advanced features.